splunk/public-o11y-docs/incident-intelligence/create-configure-incident-policies.rst

 #.
 Select :guilabel:`Incident policies` and then the incident policy you want to add alert grouping conditions to.
 Each incident policy can have one alert grouping rule.
 #.
 On the :guilabel:`Alert grouping` tab, select the minimum severity level you want to require for an incident to be triggered in the drop-down list next to :guilabel:`Trigger an incident when alerts reach severity level`.
 #.
 If you want to group alerts into incidents, select :guilabel:`Group alerts from the same time period into incidents`, and then select a time period between 10 minutes and 24 hours from the drop-down list next to :guilabel:`Create a new incident if there is a pause in alerts for`.
 #.
+Under :guilabel:`Alert metadata grouping (optional)` select metadata fields you want to group by.
+The fields you are using in your alert routing conditions are available in the list to select.
+If you want to filter on another field enter that field name.
+#.
 Select :guilabel:`Save alert grouping`.

 After you manage which alerts create an incident and how alerts are grouped into incidents, configure incident workflows for your incident policy.